openvinotoolkit/openvino_contrib/CONTRIBUTING.md

 ## Pull Request Requirements

 To contribute to `openvino_contrib` repository, create a pull request (PR) in this repository using the `develop` branch.
-All guidelines for contributing to the OpenVINO repositories can be found at [How to contribute guideline](https://github.com/openvinotoolkit/openvino/wiki/Contribute).
+All guidelines for contributing to the OpenVINO repositories can be found [here](https://github.com/openvinotoolkit/openvino/wiki/Contribute).

 ## Legal Information